xXQiuChenXx/AIJobCareerFrontend/README.md

         ```

 ## Contact
-If you have any inquiries about the project, please contact the author [Provide contact method, e.g., GitHub profile link or email].
+If you have any inquiries about the project, please contact the [author](https://taihong.myitscm.com).

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.